Mailtech/eslint-config-coremail/README.md

 ## Learn more

-For the full listing of rules that eslint supports, and more, visit For more information the full listing of rules, editor plugins, FAQs, and more, visit the [ESLint official site](http://eslint.org/docs/rules/).
+For the full listing of rules that eslint supports, and more, visit For more information on the full listing of rules, editor plugins, FAQs, and more, visit the [ESLint official site](http://eslint.org/docs/rules/).

 ## License